dart-lang/site-www/src/_tutorials/language/futures.md

 Note the return types.
-The return type of `gatherNewsReports()` is `Future<String>`, which means that it returns a future that completes with a String value.
+The return type of `gatherNewsReports()` is `Future<String>`, which means that it returns a future that completes with a string value.
 The `printDailyNewsDigest()` function, which doesn't return a value, has the return type `Future<void>`.

 The following diagram shows the flow of execution through the code.
 Each